open-telemetry/opentelemetry.io/content/en/docs/reference/specification/status.md

     focusing first on integration with existing logging systems.
 When metrics is complete, focus will shift to development of an OpenTelemetry logging API.

-### Instrumentation

-An effort to expand the availability and quality of OpenTelemetry instrumentation is scheduled for this summer.

-- Stabilize and define long term support for instrumentation.
-- Provide instrumentation for a wider variety of important libraries.
-- Provide testing and CI/CD tools for writing and verifying instrumentation quality.

 [baggage]: /docs/reference/specification/baggage/
 [logging]: /docs/reference/specification/logs/
 [logs data model]: /docs/reference/specification/logs/data-model/